Second-Order Constrained Dynamic Optimization: Introduction

 \subsection{Contribution}

 Although DDP and SQP have a wealth of literature separately, there exist only few works comparing the two approaches.
-In the unconstrained case - where SQP coincides with Newton's method with line search - the early works by \cite{murray1992advantagesDDP,Murray1984DDPandNewton} had made a comparison of the two approaches.
+In the unconstrained case - where SQP coincides with Newton's method with line search - the early works by \cite{Liao1992advantagesDDP,Murray1984DDPandNewton} had made a comparison of the two approaches.
 DDP was noted to have the same quadratic convergence properties as Newton's method, but with the advantage of solving linear equations whose size remains constant w.r.t. the time horizon.
 However, given the variety of constrained DDP methods available, a \textit{thorough} comparison of how these methods compare with SQP-based methods is still missing.
 A comparison between AL DDP and an SQP-based solver SNOPT \citep{GillSNOPT2002} has been made in \cite{Howell2019ALTRO}, where SQP was shown to converge slower in wall clock time. \cite{2017SindwaniADMMDDP}, compared ADMM DDP with control-limited DDP \cite{tassa2014controllimited} and SQP under only control constraints. \cite{Zhaoming2017} also compared their constrained DDP and SQP (SNOPT) using state and control constrained robotic tasks under a time budget, showing the superiority of DDP.
 However, the details of SQP, including single- or multiple-shooting etc., are not presented.

-Towards the aim of bridging the gap between the availability of various algorithms and their understanding, we compare these algorithms from derivations to performance in this paper.
+To better understand the modern landscape of algorithms and how they relate to each other and the optimization literature, we compare these algorithms from derivations to performance in this paper.
 In addition, we propose single-shooting PDAL DDP that inherits the merit of PDAL over AL, that is, the robustness to the large penalty parameter, and add it to the comparison.